minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 ## Install WireGuard VPN on Client

-Now, on your client (on a regular computer, regular mobile, tablet, etc...), start by visiting [WireGuard's installation page](https://www.wireguard.com/install) and download and install the relevant version of WireGuard for your OS.
+Now, on your client (on a regular computer, regular mobile, tablet, etc...), start by visiting [WireGuard's installation page](https://www.wireguard.com/install){:target="_blank"} and download and install the relevant version of WireGuard for your OS.
-Here, we'll assume your client is a Linux desktop OS; because it is the most similar to setting up the server, but you can see [Windows](#install--configure-wireguard-vpn-client-on-windows) or [Mobile](#install--configure-wireguard-vpn-client-on-a-mobile-phone) configurations in the extra section.
+Here, we'll assume your client is a Linux desktop OS; because it is the most similar to setting up the server, but you can see [Windows](#install--configure-wireguard-vpn-client-on-windows) or [Mobile](#install--configure-the-wireguard-vpn-client-on-a-mobile-phone) configurations in the extra section.

 * On your Linux regular computer, for instance, you do this by simply installing the **`"Wireguard VPN"`** package: